 The next step is to pack the lemons with salt and stuff them into the jar.
 Again, the method varies depending on the variety of lemon.
 Moroccan doqq and boussera lemons which have been left intact need only to be placed in the jar with ample additions of salt layered between each lemon.
 If you've partially quartered the lemons, pack the crevices with lots of kosher salt, close the lemons and place them in the jar.

 Make sure the lemons are packed in tightly so that they can't move freely.
 Compress the lemons as you add them to the jar to squeeze them in and release their juices.
 Add enough fresh lemon juice to cover the lemons as well as a generous sprinkling of the salt.
 Cover the lemons tightly and set aside in a cool, dark place.
 A cupboard or food pantry is fine.

 The Preservation Process

-Every 2 or 3 days, open the jar and compress the lemons to release more juices.
+Every two or three days, open the jar and compress the lemons to release more juices.
 If you have room to add another lemon, do so.
 The idea here is that tightly packed lemons won't be able to rise to the surface.
 Do this for the first week, or until the jar is packed as full as possible and the lemons stay submerged in juice.

 At this point, you now want to leave the lemons undisturbed.
-The lemons will be preserved and ready to use in about 4 to 5 weeks, once the rinds are very soft.
+The lemons will be preserved and ready to use in about four to five weeks, once the rinds are very soft.
 You can continue to preserve them longer if you like, up to a year or more.

 Using the Lemons